 With a fake check scam, a person you don’t know (or don’t know well) asks you to deposit a check, usually for more than what you are owed.
 You are asked to send the extra amount back by wire, cash, or gift card.
-There’s always a good story for the overpayment such as they are out of the country, you won a prize and the overage covers taxes or fees or you sold an item to the buyer and they “accidentally” overpaid.
+There’s always a good story for the overpayment such as they are out of the country, you won a prize and the overage covers taxes or fees, or you sold an item to a buyer and they “accidentally” overpaid.

 By the time the bank discovers the check is fraudulent, the scammer already has the money (or goods) you sent and you’re left owing the amount of the check back to the bank with no way of contacting the fake check scammer.

 The best form of protection against fake check scams is to never deposit a check from someone you don’t know.
 If you are selling an item online, ask that the money be sent to you though an online money transfer system, such as Paypal or Venmo, where you only have to provide your email or cell phone number to the sender (never provide your bank account information).
 If you must accept a check, never accept one for more than your selling price.
 And if you are unsure if the check is real, stop by your local branch so we can help verify it for you.

 Fake check fraud affects tens of thousands of victims every year according to the FTC and it’s increasing every day.
 Protect yourself, your friends and your family by staying alert and sharing this information.